-You also have a company overview of all publicly visible objectives created by your colleagues.
-Which can be useful to use if you'd like to sort objectives aligned around categories (presuming categories have been enabled by your HR Admin), or status.
-Sorting publicly objectives looks like this:
+You have a company overview of all publicly visible objectives created by your colleagues.
+Which can be useful to use if you'd like to sort objectives aligned around status or categories (presuming categories have been enabled by your HR Admin, of course).

 The user's profile page

 One other way to learn about someone's objectives is to simply look at their profile page.
 There is a "Objectives" tab just like the one on your profile page, that lets you see a person's objectives shared with you (or with the company).